 |CSI 4336||Computer science theory||F20,|

 (jointly held with 4010)

 Here is my usual weekly schedule for this semester.
-If you can't stop by my office during office hours, please email me or just stop by at another time; I am usually glad to meet with students at other times.
+If you can't attend office hours, please email me.
+I am usually glad to meet with students at other times.

 Here is my Google calendar that shows when I have scheduled events.

 - Accelerating Lloyd's algorithm for k-means clustering.
-Chapter in Partitional Clustering Algorithms (Springer), 2014. , .
+Chapter in Partitional Clustering Algorithms (Springer), 2014. [pdf] , .

 - A Convolutional Neural Network Approach for Classifying Leukocoria.
-To appear in proceedings of the 2014 Southwest Symposium on Image Analysis and Interpretation (SSIAI), April, 2014. , , , .
+In proceedings of the 2014 Southwest Symposium on Image Analysis and Interpretation (SSIAI), April, 2014. [pdf] , , , .